cchao2869/Engr3/README.md

 ### Description

-Use drawings to design a swing arm with variables that can be adjusted.
+Use drawings to design a swing arm with variables that can be adjusted to practice for the Onshape Certification Exam.

 ### Evidence